jdittrich/userNeedResearchBook/text/allURBook.md

 2. copy/paste all your data (line by line) from the transcript into the cells
 3. print it
 4. cut out each table cell (=piece of data)
-5. cover the wall with the paper from paper rolls (thus you can remove the analysis, roll up the paper and archive it and you could remove it from the wall temporarily)
+5. cover the wall with the paper from paper rolls (thus you can remove the analysis, roll up the paper and archive it and you can remove it from the wall temporarily)

 **Creating groups**: during analysis you will stick your printed notes on the widths of paper using removable tape, crepe tape or spray glue – something sticky but non-permanent, so you can move the notes around in order to gradually improve the structure.
 \

 **Group titles/Themes**: Write your group titles on notes of determined colors, which are different from the color of the actual data points.
-If you print your data points on white paper you could use yellow sticky notes for group titles and pink ones for titles of a group of groups.
+If you print your data points on white paper you can use yellow sticky notes for group titles and pink ones for titles of a group of groups.

 ## Develop a first Structure  {#firstStructure}